JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

 - v1.2
-	- WARNING: May contain breaking changes.
+	- WARNING: Breaking changes.
   - Adds some error handling to allow partially loading the data.
-  - Adds a new field `terrain` to the `expand_biomes.yaml` to set the default terrain paint.
+  - Adds a new field `paint` to the `expand_biomes.yaml` to set the default terrain paint.
+  - Adds a new field `mapColorMultiplier` to the `expand_biomes.yaml` to allow tweaking the height color.
+  - Adds a new field `stretch` to the `expand_world.yaml` to stretch individual biomes.
   - Changes the color format of `expand_biomes.yaml` to be from 0.0 to 1.0 (instead of from 0 to 255).
 Regenerate the file or fix colors manually.
 	- Fixes `Altitude multiplier` multiplying biome specific `Altitude delta`.
 If you have used both, multiply the biome specific delta in the yaml file.